-- When Noise is an Issue: Recommend occasionally wearing earplugs or a sleep mask when in a disruptive sleep environment.
+- When Noise is an Issue: Recommend occasionally wearing earplugs when in a disruptive sleep environment.

 Communicating with Your Soldiers:

-- Acknowledge Anxiety and stress related to COVID-19 can impact sleep
+- Acknowledge and try to mitigate anxiety and stress, as they can impact sleep

 - For those Soldiers who are having difficulty sleeping, encourage the use of relaxation techniques such as meditation or slow deep breathing to reduce anxiety or calm racing thoughts.

 - Reinforce the importance of healthy sleep tips by the periodic use of text messaging and other social media platforms.

 - Here are recommended Apps for Sleep Meditation, Relaxation and Sleep Measurement.

 - When experiencing ongoing sleep difficulty (more than 2 weeks).

 - If often tired during the day (despite sleeping at least 7+ hours the night before).